How to increase disk quotas

 - Login to MyCSC and select the project you want to modify.

-- In the Services list, click edit configuration (gearwheel symbol) for Puhti or Mahti service as needed.
+- In the Services list, click Configuration for Puhti or Mahti service as needed.
 This opens a page where the project manager can modify the quotas.

 You can check the default limits of scratch and projappl areas from the table below.
 Values in parenthesis indicate automatically approved limits.
 Applications with higher values will be determined in the next resource allocation meeting.